The Mystery of 248 and Cofactor DH

 If you worry, oh there is a minus sign in sqrt, recall that we are working in a prime field and the following holds for every prime field:

-Number of rationals point on Curve25519
+Number of Rational Points on Curve25519

 Ed25519 Key Generation in OpenSSH-Portable